skiffos/SkiffOS/README.md

  - `SKIFF_EXTRA_CONFIGS_PATH`: Colon `:` separated list of paths to look for config packages.
  - `SKIFF_CONFIG`: Name of skiff config to use, or comma separated list to overlay, with the later options taking precedence

-These packages will be available in the Skiff system.
+These packages will be available in the SkiffOS system.

 ### Local Overrides